72-S/CommandBridge/README.md

-## Commandbridge
+## CommandBridge

-**Commandbridge** is a versatile plugin that enables remote execution of server commands across the Velocity network.
+**CommandBridge** is a versatile plugin that enables remote execution of server commands across the Velocity network.
 It uses a predefined set of commands specified in a configuration file, enhancing server management and interaction.

 ### Features